matn7/CS-Notes/src/main/java/spring/SPRING-TEST.md

     - Will run much slower than unit tests.
 - Functional Tests: Typically means you are testing the running application.
     - Application is live, likely deployed in a known environment.
-    - Functional touch points are tested:
+    - Functional touch points tested:
         - Using a web driver.
         - Calling web services.
         - Sending / receiving messages.
-- TDD (Test Driven Development): Write tests first, which will fail, then code to `fix` test.
+- TDD (Test Driven Development): Write tests first, which will fail, then code to fix test.
 - BDD (Behavior Driven Development): Builds on TDD and specifies that tests of any unit of software should be specified in terms of desired behavior of the unit:
     - Often implemented with DSLs to crete natural language tests.
     - JBehave, Cucumber, Spock.
     - Example: given, when, then.
 - Mock: A fake implementation of a class used for testing.
-Like a test double.
 - Spy: A partial mock, allowing you to override selected methods of a real class.

 ### Testing Goals